 - Show good character: It might seem near impossible to do, but part of showing good character means not getting into heated arguments with your spouse or fighting in front of your children.
 Showing an unwillingness or inability to cooperate or even remain civil with your spouse will not do you any favors in court, so keep things clean and respectful.

 Discuss Your Child Custody Case with One of Our Attorneys Today!

-If you are fighting for custody of your children, the legal team at The King Law Firm can help you get through it.
+If you are fighting for custody of your children, the legal team at Family First Legal Group can help you get through it.
 Our team will provide the advice you need to smoothly navigate the complexities of such an emotionally charged case.
 Throughout the years, our family law attorneys have assisted countless families and would be honored to do the same for you.

 Get started on your case today and reach out to our team at (914) 752-5333 to set up a free consultation.